dcos/examples/cockroachdb/1.9/README.md

         }
 	```

   1. Open up a SQL shell to read and write data in your cluster by accessing the vip endpoint.
-Note that if you're running DC/OS version 1.10 or greater, you could just run `dcos cockroachdb sql` instead.

         ```
         $ dcos node ssh --master-proxy --leader